Balshaw’s Whole School Curriculum Vision:

 41 Art

-42 Music Drama Option 4: Business, DT Graphics, DT Resistant Materials, Food Preparation & Nutrition, Separate Sciences, Sports Science Option 3: Business, Child Development, Fine Art, French, Spanish, Sports Science, Construction L2 (Preston College)
+42 Music Drama Option 4: Business, DT Graphics, DT Resistant Materials, Food Preparation & Nutrition, Religious Studies (full GCSE), Separate Sciences Option 3: Business, Child Development, Fine Art, French, Spanish, Sports Science, Construction L2 (Preston College)

 43 Music